-8.3.1 Core Processors
+7.3.1 CORE PROCESSORS

 A 40 MHz embedded controller and a 40 MHz DSP controller are the heart of the SERVOSTAR.
 They use its internal operating system to monitor inputs, adjust outputs, communicate serially, maintain servo control, and monitor faults.
 The flash memory firmware controls the core processor and gives the SERVOSTAR its operating characteristics saved in EPROM.

-The version number of the firmware is read using VER.
-When calling for technical support, have the firmware version number readily available.
-The most recent version of firmware is available for purchase and is easily field-upgradable through a PC.
-It is obtained by contacting a sales representative or Danaher Motion Customer Support.
+The version number of the firmware is read using the VER command.
+When calling Danaher Motion for technical support, have the firmware version readily available.
+The most recent version of firmware is available for purchase and is easily field-upgraded through a PC.
+It is obtained by contacting a sales representative or Danaher Motion C.2 Customer Support.

-8.3.2 Servo Loop Description
+7.3.2 Servo Loop Description